 Council levies Waste Management Service Charges for the collection and disposal of household refuse and recyclables.
-The service currently consists of one of the following:
+From 1 July 2021 the service consists of one of the following:

-- a) Urban Kerbside Collection areas weekly collection of one landfill bin, the fortnightly collection of one recycling bin, monthly collection of one green organics bin, and access to free disposal of domestic quantities of waste at one of Council's Transfer Stations, or - b) Rural Kerbside Collection areas fortnightly collection of one landfill bin, the fortnightly collection of one recycling bin, monthly collection of one green organics bin, and access to free disposal of domestic quantities of waste at one of Council's Transfer Stations, or - c) Free disposal of domestic quantities of waste at one of Council's Transfer Stations.
+- a.
+Urban Kerbside Collection areas weekly collection of one landfill bin, the fortnightly collection of one recycling bin, monthly collection of one green organics bin, monthly collection of one glass bin, and access to free disposal of domestic quantities of waste at one of Council's Transfer Stations, or - b.
+Rural Kerbside Collection areas fortnightly collection of one landfill bin, the fortnightly collection of one recycling bin, monthly collection of one glass bin, and access to free disposal of domestic quantities of waste at one of Council's Transfer Stations, or - c.
+Free disposal of domestic quantities of waste at one of Council's Transfer Stations.